Joyce Johnson (author): Joyce Johnson relationship with Jack Kerouac

 It all started with a blind date set up by a poet author of Howl, Allen Ginsberg who was also a Beat alumni.Hello.
 I'm Jack.
 Allen tells me you're very nice.
 Would you like to come down to Howard Johnson's on Eighth Street?
 I'll be sitting at the counter.Joyce Johnson who was 21 years old met Jack Kerouac, 13 years old older than her.
 Thus, began a relationship that lasted nearly two years.
 Their relationship started due to their shared passion for writing and did not last long as Johnson claimed that Kerouac was a mess when it came to relationships with women.
 During those days, Johnson was still struggling with her first novel which is Come and Join the Dance.

-Moreover, Kerouac was a womanizer where he always changed his partner and also possessed a bad habit of drinking.
+Moreover, Kerouac was a womanizer and a heavy drinker.
 One of the major reasons that caused their relationship to end was his mother, Gabrielle L'Evesque Kerouac.
 She was very suspicious of all of his friends and totally isolated him from any relationship because she wanted him to stay faithful to her without any competition from other women.
-Kerouac and his mother were too involved with each other as there were no secrets between them regarding their private life.

-Nevertheless, Johnson captures this period of her relationship in her memoir Minor Characters in 1983 which then boosts her career as a writer.
+Johnson captures this period of her relationship in her memoir Minor Characters in 1983 which then boosts her career as a writer.
 In one of her interviews, Johnson said that she never imagined herself writing non-fiction things.
 However, Minor Characters makes her feel satisfied to write something that comes directly from life which was totally different from writing fiction stories.
 Undoubtedly, real-life does have a lot of surprise and unpredictability in it.
 By writing the memoir, Johnson wanted to discover and make sense of the events that occur during her past days.

-Unfortunately, her decision to include her past relationship life with Kerouac in Minor Characters brings some issues when people started to claim her milking Kerouac's popularity for her own sake.
+Her decision to include her past relationship life with Kerouac in Minor Characters brings some issues when people started to claim her milking Kerouac's popularity for her own sake.
 Johnson's role as a former girlfriend of a popular author has overshadowed her own works although she was an accomplished writer herself.In a way it has been a curse.
 Because people cannot see me as a writer apart from my relationship to that material.
 It has been immensely frustrating.